Democratic Party of Guam: Democratic Members of the Guam Legislature

-The Democratic Party of Guam has held a majority of the seats in the Guam Legislature since the mid-term election during the 29th Guam Legislature saw Senator Benjamin J.F.
+The Democratic Party of Guam held a majority of the seats in the Guam Legislature since the mid-term election during the 29th Guam Legislature saw Senator Benjamin J.F.
 Cruz fill the vacancy left by the late Senator Antonio R. Unpingco.
-In the next General Election (2008), the 8-7 majority and in the next two legislatures, the Democratic Party has maintained a 9-6 majority.
+In the next General Election (2008), the 8–7 majority and in the next two legislatures, the Democratic Party has maintained a 9–6 majority.
 The 2014 General Election saw the vacancy left by the late Vicente "Ben" C. Pangelinan of an incumbent Democratic Senator, but their seats were taken by a newcomer Nerissa Bretania Underwood the wife of former Democratic Congressman and current University of Guam President Robert A. Underwood.

+The Democratic Party of Guam lost its majority during the 2024 Guamanian legislative election to the Republican Party of Guam.
+It currently has 6 seats while the Republicans have 9.

 Democratic Mayors and Vice Mayors of Guam

 Mayor Anthony P. Chargualaf was elected to his first term as Mayor of Inarajan in 2020 by a 59 percentage point lead.

 Five Mayors, Frankie A. Salas of Asan, Jessy Gogue of Chalan Pago-Ordot, Rudy A. Paco of Mongmong-Toto-Maite, Dale E. Alvarez of Santa Rita and Vicente S. Taitano of Talofofo were reelected for the first time in 2012.

 Mayor Robert R.D.C.
 Hoffman and Vice Mayor Rudy Don Iriarte have held their positions since they were first elected by the people of Sinajana in 2012.

 Mayor Melissa Savares have held her position since she were first elected by the people of Dededo in 2004 and newcomer Vice Mayor Peter J. Benavente was first elected to replace from his uncle an ongoing Vice Mayor Frank Benavente.

 Mayor Bill Quenga was first elected since the special election and to replace former mayor Jesse M. Blas.

+Vice Mayor Kevin Delgado was first elected to defeat ongoing Vice Mayor Thomas J.F.
+Duenas.